-The carrying amount of the Group's goodwill was approximately RMB4,211,000 as at 31 December 2021, which was arising from the acquisition of the marine fire-fighting equipment cash generating unit (the "Marine CGU").
+The carrying amount of the Group's goodwill was approximately RMB4,211,000 as at 31 December 2022, which was arising from the acquisition of the marine fire-fighting equipment cash generating unit (the "Marine CGU").

-For the purpose of impairment assessment of goodwill, the directors (the "Directors") of the Company engaged an independent valuer (the "Valuer") to perform a valuation (the "Marine Valuation") to determine the recoverable amount of the Marine CGU based on a value in use calculation.
-The management has prepared a cash flow forecast (the "Marine Forecast") based on management's assumptions to determine the recoverable amount of the Marine CGU.
-Significant management judgement and estimation was used to determine the key assumptions underlying the Marine Forecast and the Business Valuation, including the discount rate, growth rate, terminal growth rate, gross margin and turnover.
+For the purpose of impairment assessment of goodwill, the directors (the "Directors") of the Company engaged an independent valuer (the "Valuer") to perform a valuation (the "Marine Valuation") to determine the recoverable amount of the Marine CGU by a value in use calculation based on a cash flow forecast (the "Marine Forecast") prepared by the management.
+Significant management judgement and estimation was used to determine the key assumptions underlying the Marine Forecast and the Marine Valuation, including the discount rate, growth rate, terminal growth rate, gross margin and turnover.